• Skip to main content

 Cooked cauliflower rice in a dutch oven.

 • Return the mushrooms to the pot and give everything a good stir.
-Add the remaining 2 tbsp butter and the cream cheese.
+Add the remaining 2 tablespoon butter and the cream cheese.
 Stir until the butter and cream cheese melts and a sauce starts to form.
 Add one third of the parmesan cheese, then stir with a rubber spatula until smooth.
 Add the remaining cheese in batches, again stirring after each addition until smooth and well-combined.

 Adding butter and parmesan cheese to cauliflower rice and sautéed mushrooms to make keto risotto.